Burning Daylight: Vive La Ice Cream! (or, making ice cream with kids)

 We had to hammer the ice cubes before putting them into the container and it takes a lot of ice so that we ran out before the process was done.
 For our second batch I bought a bag of ice from the liquor store and maybe some liquor but we’re not talking about that right now.
 Additionally I could not for the life of me find real ‘rock salt’ as the recipe calls for so we had to use coarse sea salt and later coarse kosher salt.

-You can find recipes and directions on the revolutionary site, but the process is pretty simple.
+The process is pretty simple.
 Fill the bottom chamber with a lot of ice and about 8 tablespoons of salt.
 Put a pint of half and half, one-third cup plus two tablespoons of sugar and one and a half teaspoons of vanilla in the other chamber.
 Shake it around for 15-20 minutes and the revolution has been carried out.

 We used half and half for all our ice cream, even though Logan thought cream would be even better.
 I didn’t want to taste the creamier version for the same reason I never wanted to fly first class, once you know how good it is, everything else is sort of not as good.
 But the site says your ice cream will take less time to freeze and be creamier when using cream.